Download the PHP package 1tomany/storage-bundle without Composer

 Storage Bundle for Symfony

 This bundle makes it easy to upload files to remote storage services like Amazon S3, Cloudflare R2, Google Cloud Storage, and Azure Blob Storage.
-Additionally, it provides a mock storage service to easily test your integrations without requiring a network connection.
+Additionally, it provides a mock storage client to easily test your integrations without requiring a network connection.

 Installation